CiscoDevNet/terraform-aws-secure-firewall/examples/single_instance_ftd_fmc/README.md

 - one new VPC with four subnets (1 Management networks, 3 data networks)
 - Both the FTD and FMC deployed in the same Availability Zone
 - Routing table attachment to each of these subnets.
-- EIP attachment to the Management and Outside interfaces.
+- EIP attachment to the Management interface. (optional)

 ## Prerequisites